nestybox/sysbox/docs/procfs-emulation.md

 * Do path resolution & permission checking

   - If this fails, return appropriate error.

+* If the syscall is a self-referencing bind-mount (source = destination) on portions of procfs backed by sysbox-fs:

+  - No further action; return success on the mount syscall.

 * Enter mount ns of the process that made the mount syscall